+- Current tax

+- Measurement of defined benefit obligations

-- Current tax - Fair valuation of unlisted securities
+- Fair valuation of unlisted securities

-S. Statement of cash flows
+T. Statement of cash flows

 Cash flow are reported using the indirect method, whereby net profit before tax is adjusted for the effects of transactions of a non-cash nature, any deferrals of accruals of past or future operating cash receipts or payments and item of income or expenses associated with investing or financing cash flows.
 The cash flows from operating, investing and finance activities of the company are segregated.